kauffmann/Dual-Delay-MFX/README.md

-See and hear it in action https://www.be-good-audio.com/products
+See and hear it in action at Be Good Audio   https://kauffmannmichael.wixsite.com/my-site/products

 Support me at https://begoodaudio.gumroad.com/l/TimeRazor